isomerpages/moe-hougangsec/_quick-links/FAQ.md

-Normal Curriculum for all streams for Chinese and Malay.
-The school also offers Higher Chinese Language (HCL) for Sec 1-3.
+Normal Curriculum for all streams for Chinese and Malay.&nbsp; The school also offers Higher Chinese Language (HCL) for Sec 1-3.